Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Introduction

 F0083 has been observed previously, in a small number of studies, and we discuss these briefly below.
 The first is \cite{owers_shocking_2012}, from which we adopt their assigned name, who identified this object as a potential jellyfish galaxy using HST/ACS imaging in the F435W, F606W, and F814W bands.
 They identified the presence of a low-luminosity active galactic nucleus (AGN, $L_{\rm{X}}\sim 10^{41}$\,erg\,s$^{-1}$) based on Chandra X-ray observations of the cluster field, and through double Gaussian fits to single fibre spectroscopy on the galaxy centre, using AAOmega on the Anglo-Australian Telescope \citep{owers_dissection_2011}.
 Intriguingly, they also suggested the presence of a tidal feature, connecting to a faint galaxy on the eastern side, indicating an interaction.
-However, due to the data available at the time, it was not possible to comment further on this.
+However, due to the data available at the time, it is not possible to comment further on this here.

 \cite{rawle_star_2014} investigated a number of galaxies in the A2744 field, amongst them F0083.
 Using GALEX NUV and SPITZER/IRAC observations, they estimated the UV and IR \sfr s as $\sfruv=26.2\pm0.9\,\sfrunits$ and $\sfrir=8.0\pm1.0\,\sfrunits$ respectively, accounting for the AGN luminosity in the IR regime.
 From the \sfruv/\sfrir\ ratio, they suggested that F0083 is likely starbursting, and has been observed near peak star formation efficiency as the dusty gas reservoir has been almost completely exhausted.
-They also estimated the total stellar mass using IRAC 3.6 and 4.5 \micron\ fluxes, using the relation from \cite{eskew_converting_2012}, giving a result of $\logstellmass\approx10.91$, for a \cite{kroupa_variation_2001} initial mass function (IMF). \cite{rawle_star_2014} also posited that an infall scenario was unlikely for this galaxy, as the orientation of the visible blue tail is not aligned to the radial line of the cluster core, and that it had been stripped due to shock fronts from mergers of the cluster cores themselves -- although there is no clear consensus on the formation history of the cluster \citep{merten_creation_2011,golovich_merging_2019,rajpurohit_dissecting_2021,cha_precision_2024}, and such mechanisms have rarely been explored, even in simulations \citep{ruggiero_galaxy_2019}.
+They also estimated the total stellar mass using IRAC 3.6 and 4.5 \micron\ fluxes, using the relation from \cite{eskew_converting_2012}, giving a result of $\logstellmass\approx10.91$, for a \cite{kroupa_variation_2001} initial mass function (IMF). \cite{rawle_star_2014} also posited that an infall scenario was unlikely for this galaxy, as the orientation of the visible blue tail is not aligned with the radial line of the cluster core, and that it had been stripped due to shock fronts from mergers of the cluster cores themselves, although there is no clear consensus on the formation history of this cluster \citep{merten_creation_2011,golovich_merging_2019,rajpurohit_dissecting_2021,cha_precision_2024}, and such mechanisms have rarely been explored, even in simulations \citep{ruggiero_galaxy_2019}.